 But what’s inside the park that’s so great?
 What is there to do?
-Well, we’ve got the good on that.
-So read on and we’ll help you out.
+Well, read on and we’ll help you out.

 1. Hike To The LeConte Lodge

-The Leconte Lodge sits on Mt.
+The famous LeConte Lodge sits on Mt.
 LeConte.
-Mt.
-LeConte touches the sky at 6,595 feet.
+This mountain touches the sky at 6,595 feet.

 It’s the third highest mountain in the park and it overshadows Gatlinburg by more than a vertical mile.

 The lodge itself was built in a beautiful glade in 1926.
 And it’s only accessible by hiking.

 It was a tent camp for a year before being built.
 Guide and outdoorsman Paul Adams hosted hikers at his camp and was an advocate of the park’s establishment as a National Park.

 Jack Huff replaced Adams in 1926.
 He built the lodge in place of the camp and lived there for 35 years with his family.

 Once you reach the lodge, you can sit and rest on the porch and enjoy the views.